kevinberg92/Devops-Exam-GCP/README.md

 # PGR301 2021 Exam February
 * NB: **This task was done on a MAC.
 But I have provided a guide for Windows aswell.**
 * NB: **I personally used: https://travis-ci.org for my builds.** But have instructions for travis-ci.com as well.
-* NB: **This readme has been structured with the information and instructions around each exercise given by: https://github.com/PGR301-2020/konte , so please refer here if you feel some steps may be missing.**
+* NB: **This readme has been structured with the information and instructions around each exercise already given by: https://github.com/PGR301-2020/konte , so please refer here if you feel some steps may be missing.**
 ---
-#### Prerequisites
+#### Prerequisites not mentioned in the exam repository.
 * Have a google account so you can access: https://console.google.cloud.com
 * Have **Billing** enabled for your account, this is so you can be able to create and manage Service-Accounts.
 ## EX02